Rikemannen/obsidian-sync/Journal/September 14 2025.md

 Btw, [[August 25 2025]] isnt the biggest entry anymore, this is, with around 1600 WORDS!!!
 Also i browsed looking for the entry, and i found [[August 23 2025]], in the end i say i realised that i am a furry.
 I thought this entry was later tho, atleast after the long one, well its close but sure.

 Anyways its been a crazy day with crazy events, well not really but im tired.
 God i cant wait for tmrw, i hope i dont forget any stuff tho...
 Now im also getting this well known feeling for me of being unsure, is it really the correct day or an i dumb?
 Maybe ive gotten it wrong, anyways ima wake early tmrw (try to).
+Im gonna sleep now.